 fundamental governing laws of celestial bodies.
 More accurate laws

-of gravity, and physics in general, wouldn't be discovered for
+of gravity, and physics in general, would not be discovered for

 another two hundred and fifty years.